 Day 05: Transfer to Kathmandu airport for your final destination for your place

-5 Star Radisson Hotel in Kathmandu & 4 star hotel in Pokhara with full meal vegetarian meals
+5 Star Hotel in Kathmandu & 4 star hotel in Pokhara with full meal vegetarian meal

 NRIs/ tourist USD 795